 - The most expensive Packard of its day

 - One of just four such examples built for 1938

 - Classic Car Club of America (CCCA) Full Classic

 The car offered here is a truly fine example of a limited-production Packard.
-It presents in excellent condition with a charming light patina on select interior surfaces.
-It is equipped with the Packard Deluxe heater, Packard Deluxe radio, heater with accessory rear speaker, trunk rack, Trippe driving lights, and dual side-mounts with metal covers.
-It was recently given a no-expenses-spared recommissioning, with new tires, hoses, fuel tank, rebuilt carburetor, new water pump, and fresh brakes.
-A CCCA Full Classic, its ideal for club events and CARavan tours, and represents a rare chance to acquire an excellent example which is fully ready to be enjoyed.
+It presents in excellent condition with a charming light patina.
+It is equipped with the Packard Deluxe heater, Packard Deluxe radio, heater with accessory rear speaker, trunk rack, Trippe driving lights, and dual side mounts with metal covers.
+It was recently given a recommissioning, with new tires, hoses, fuel tank, rebuilt carburetor, new water pump, and fresh brakes.
+A CCCA Full Classic, it is ideal for club events and CARavan tours and represents a rare chance to acquire an excellent example.